Michael Christian Martinez: 2017–18 season : Pyeongchang Olympics

-2018–21 : Hiatus
+2018–2021: Hiatus

 After the Pyeongchang stint, Martinez said he will not retire and will just rest for a short while.
 He has stated that he will prepare for the 2019 Southeast Asian Games.
 Though in September 2018, Martinez's break from the sport has been described as an indefinite leave with no time table on when he will resume skating.
 He also went on to become a coach and a social media influencer in the United States; he has been occasionally frequenting the country since 2010.

 Martinez did not participate in the 2019 Southeast Asian Games, with the Philippine Skating Union saying that he declined take part in the national qualifiers.
 However it was later reported that his non-participation was due to a miscommunication between Martinez and the sports federation.

 Though in 2019, he didn't engage in competitive skating, Martinez maintained his fitness by doing workouts and routines.
 By December 2019, Martinez is already part of a new management team, DigiStar PH.
 It is reported that he will resume training in 2020.

-2022– : Return
+2022: Brief return

 Martinez remarked that he has made mistakes in his life and vowed to return to competitive skating intending to qualify for the 2022 Winter Olympics.
-He began training with New Jersey-based Russian coach Nikolai Morozov.
+He began training with New Jersey–based Russian coach Nikolai Morozov.
 However amidst to the COVID-19 pandemic, Martinez has returned to the Philippines in June 2020 where his training was limited to outside the skating rink due to pandemic-related measures.
 His immediate goal is to qualify for the 2021 World Figure Skating Championships but was not able to do so.

 On April 7, 2021, Martinez declared himself to be "officially back on ice" and plans to join the CS Nebelhorn Trophy in September 2021 as part of a bid to qualify for the 2022 Winter Olympics.
 He started a fundraising for his campaign with his management team, Virtual Playground and the Philippine Skating Federation helping him secure sponsors.

-The Philippine Skating Union is limited to one entry for each gender for the Nebelhorn Trophy, with Martinez having to contend against Christopher Caluza and Edrian Celestino for the berth in the federation's Olympic Qualifier Evaluation.
+The Philippine Skating Union (PhSU) is limited to one entry for each gender for the Nebelhorn Trophy, with Martinez having to contend against Christopher Caluza and Edrian Celestino for the berth in the federation's Olympic Qualifier Evaluation.
 However due to an injury, Martinez decided foregoing his bid to qualify for the Nebelhorn Trophy, consequentially for the Winter Olympics.

+Coaching

+The PhSU offered Martinez a coaching job, after an exodus of its coaches due to the COVID-19 pandemic.
+Martinez was initially reluctant but accepted the offer.
+He is now coaching with SM Supermalls as of October 2022.
+He has coached before for around four years in the United States.

+Martinez expressed willingness to return to competing but has find himself focusing on his coaching role.